-Incorporating video into your recruiting and hiring process helps people easily get the information they need, in an engaging format that elevates your company above the crowd of other potential employers.
+Incorporating videos into your recruiting and hiring helps people easily get the info they need in an engaging format that elevates your company above the crowd.

 1. Recruitment ad

-Attracting new applicants is one of those human resources responsibilities that almost requires the creativity and resources of a marketing department.
-That’s why video marketing is one of the most powerful recruiting tools in existence.
+Attracting new applicants is one of those human resources responsibilities that almost requires the creativity of a marketing department.

 A recruiting video makes your job posting stand out in a sea of written job descriptions.
-Even a simple recruiting video efficiently and memorably conveys your job requirements and company culture.
+Even the simplest recruiting video conveys job requirements and company culture in a memorable way.

-In short, video makes your recruitment outreach work like gangbusters.
+In short, HR video makes your recruitment outreach work like gangbusters.
 Most job boards even support videos in job postings.
-But you can also upload a recruiting video to your company YouTube channel and add the link to your written job description.
+You can also upload a recruiting video to your company YouTube channel and add the link to your written job description.

 2. You’re hired!

-Use a template to create hiring videos for every new team member, even during the biggest hiring booms.
+Use this HR video template to create hiring videos for every new team member, even during the biggest hiring booms.